blamster19/klocker/README.md

 The behavior is controlled by a simple state machine inspired by Figure 3 on page 5 of [this document](http://www.ridgesoft.com/articles/minisumo/Building%20and%20Programming%20a%20Mini-Sumo.pdf).
 In a nutshell, the robot is remotely controlled by a pad.
 The pad connects via Bluetooth to the Raspberry and it connects to the Arduino.
 This excessive complication is caused by the fact that initially the pad did not want to connect directly to the Arduino.
 The robot tries to gather blocks onto a plow.
 Then it puts the plow upright using a string wound around the block and attached to the plow.
 The robot tries to grab as many blocks as possible with its U-shaped chassis before its opponent does.

 # Possible improvements
 The robot was a bit inflexible, so this could be improved.
+A flap can be added to the plow to prevent the block tower from tipping over.

 ![robot klocker 1](https://github.com/user-attachments/assets/5aadc3d3-a276-40a1-91cd-d3ce7dbd9a2a)